 A special kind of climate demands a special kind of roof.
 When considering extreme ultraviolet exposure, some might automatically think of locations such as South Florida.
 But higher elevations can easily experience even more intense exposure.
 To combat these harsh conditions, metal has become a product of choice for roofing in cold climates.
 Its durability is unmatched when dealing with snow, ice and thermal cycling.

-Making the Right Snow Guard Decision
+How Can You Make the Right Snow Guard Choice?

 But knowing you need a system and knowing how to choose a system are two different things.
 From companies who publish specific technical data and how they got it by appropriate test methods, to companies listing unsubstantiated data - to companies listing nothing at all - it can be difficult to qualify snow retention systems.
 Regardless of whether you are a homeowner, architect or installer, you all share a common desire: The system must work when it needs to.